 In December 2013, the ACNC engaged Ernst & Young (EY) to research the regulatory and reporting burden on charities.
-While this research focussed on Commonwealth burden, it also considers state and territory burden.
+While this research focused on Commonwealth burden, it also considers state and territory burden.

 EY also surveyed nearly 400 charities and analysed publicly available data.

-A key finding is that Commonwealth funding agreement obligations impose a greater burden on charities than legislative obligations.
+- Commonwealth funding agreement obligations impose a greater burden on charities than legislative obligations

 - Commonwealth burden is impacting on charities’ ability to achieve charitable outcomes

 - Commonwealth reporting burden on the 15 case study charities averaged an estimated $108,000 for the 2012-13 year, with between $27,000 and $38,000 constituting red tape.
 The average Commonwealth burden was $18,000 for small charities (charities with revenue less than $250,000 per annum) and $235,000 for large charities (charities with revenue over $1 million per annum)

 - Estimated average annual burden imposed by ACNC reporting obligations was $150, or 0.1 per cent of total annual burden

 Most common sources of red tape for charities include:

 - overly-frequent reporting and excessive information requirements under funding programs